mpram/IoT_Academy/Month_2/Day_2/readme.md

 4. Right click on **device02** select **Edit Device Twin**

-5. At the bottom of the new file, you will a tags section, add there the following json
+5. At the bottom of the new file, you will see a tags section, add there the following json

 ```json
   "tags": {